vickreiner/AutoSpectral/README.md

 - Version 0.8.4: Changes to error messaging in check.control.file
 - Version 0.8.5: Improvements to keyword handling in writing FCS files
 - Version 0.8.6: Improvements to plotting, fluorophore matching
+- Version 0.8.7: Support for Symphony A5 SE.
+More improvements to plotting.